socialtables/ST-UI-Toolkit/README.md

 ### Learn more

-In addition you can dig through the [documentation](http://socialtables.github.io/UI-SToolkit) to learn about how to modify components.
+In addition you can dig through the [documentation](http://socialtables.github.io/UI-SToolkit) to learn about how to add and use components.

 ## Browser Support